Ann Wilson And Sister Nancy Still Have Heart, After Family Assault

 The Heart sisters had brought their family with them on tour.
 For Ann, that included her husband, Dean Wetter, while Nancy Wilson had allowed her twin 16-year-old sons to join the tour.
 During the Washington show, the boys had asked Dean to show them Ann’s new tour bus.

-Wetter agreed to guide Nancy’s sons on a look into the bus, but asked them to make sure they closed the door behind them.
+Wetter agreed to guide Nancy’s sons on a look into the bus but asked them to make sure they closed the door behind them.
 Mr. Wetter was concerned that the teens would accidentally let Ann’s dogs out.

 As the group was leaving, one of the boys left the door open for those following behind, upsetting Dean to the point that he assaulted the teenager.